mpalmr/webpack-mithril-typescript-example/README.md

 ### [Webpack](https://webpack.github.io/)
 The main build tool we'll be using to transform and handle our assets such as our TypeScript, Sass, and HTML.
 It will allow us to use [ES6 module syntax](https://strongloop.com/strongblog/an-introduction-to-javascript-es6-modules/) using `import` and `export`.
 Please keep in mind the [WHATWG Module Loader Specification](https://whatwg.github.io/loader/) is incomplete and subject to change.
 The configuration used in this project is fairly complex but shouldn't need to be altered much outside of the [file manifest](https://github.com/mpalmr/webpack-mithril-typescript-example/blob/master/buildConfig/manifest.json).

+Although this is the only build tool used in this example, the usage of a task runner such as [Gulp](http://gulpjs.com/), [Grunt](http://gruntjs.com/), or [Make](https://www.gnu.org/software/make/manual/make.html), isn't neccessarily a bad idea.
+Task runners are great for **any** automated task while Webpack is explicitly for transforming and handling front end web assets.

 ### [Mithril](mithril.js.org)